lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 ---

-In [his post about a Telegram bot](https://www.joachim-breitner.de/blog/770-A_Telegram_bot_in_Haskell_on_Amazon_Lambda) Joachim Breitner mentions statically compiling his program to have it run in Amazon's version of Linux without needing to build it inside a container.
+In [his post about a Telegram bot](https://www.joachim-breitner.de/blog/770-A_Telegram_bot_in_Haskell_on_Amazon_Lambda) Joachim Breitner mentions compiling his program into a static binary to have it run in Amazon's version of Linux without needing to build it inside a container.
 I was interested in experimenting with Amazon Lambda and having statically linked Haskell programs sounded like a great idea too, so this is a write-up of what it took to get those things working.